SeungyounShin/object_detection_for_retail/README.md

 # object detection for retail
-object detection model for retail products project cr
+autonomous solution for unmanned shops

 ## object detection model
 we use centernet( [paper](https://arxiv.org/pdf/1904.08189.pdf)  ) for detecting objects